bmjoy/Sphere-Raycasting/README.md

 *If the object is not interactable, it ignores the whole process and goes to the next index.*

 *If the object is interactable, the following process occurs:*
 First, if the object being checked is close enough from the center of the screen by given amount _angleFromCenter_, the algorithm will simply ignore proceeding iteration and return that object.
-If not, it will store the current object's info and go onto next index.
-If the next object satisfies the first condition, it will return that object.
 ```C#
 if (toCompare == null) // ignore anglecheck if toCompare wasn't suitable
     return GetSuitableInteract(prevCandidate, prevAngle, index + 1);
 ```
 If not, it wil compare the calculated angle with that of the previous object.
 If the comparison is bigger than the given angle _comparativeAngle_, meaning the new object is substantially closer to the center than the candidate before, the new object will replace the previous candidate, becoming the new optimal candidate.
+This iteration will continue until either the first condition is met, or if it reaches the end of the array.
 ```C#
 else if (prevCandidate == null || prevAngle - angle > comparativeAngle)
     return GetSuitableInteract(toCompare, angle, index + 1); // override the previous Interact candidate